althafhpa/cypress/README.md

 It's using AWS Account:

 aws technologies:

 **S3**, **CloudFront**

 Configuration That Needs to Be Updated

 AWS Region:

 Currently hardcoded to ap-southeast-2 in main.tf

 Consider moving to variables.tf for flexibility

 S3 Bucket Names:

-Both website bucket and state bucket use project_name variable Ensure uniqueness if deploying to different environments CloudFront Configuration:
+Both website bucket and state bucket use project_name variable

+Ensure uniqueness if deploying to different environments

+CloudFront Configuration:

 Using default CloudFront certificate

-Consider adding custom certificate for production Force Destroy Settings:
+Consider adding custom certificate for production

+Force Destroy Settings:

 Both buckets have force_destroy = false

 May need to be true for test environments

 Tags:

 Default tags contain placeholder information

 Update with actual project details

 Also refer .github/workflows/visual-diff-advanced-parameter-split.yml for more details how Terraform is used for hosting the report to Am Amazon s3.

-Environment variables secrets for S3 Terraform needs to be updated ibn github/workflows/visual-diff-advanced-parameter-split.yml if using S3 to serve the report.
+Environment variables secrets for S3 Terraform needs to be updated in github/workflows/visual-diff-advanced-parameter-split.yml if using S3 to serve the report.